 When you run the script, periods are created in each language you specify, using the corresponding

-The script saves the generated periods in a preview file
+The script saves the generated periods in preview files named

 >/bin/fiscal/outputdirectory for you to verify before you commit the periods to the database.

-- Verify that the periods listed in the preview file are appropriate.
+- Verify that the periods listed in the preview files are appropriate.

-When you are satisfied with the data in the preview file, run the script again for the desired range of years but add the
+- When you are satisfied with the data in the preview files, run the script again for the desired languages, but add the

 commitoption to add the periods to the database.